ntnhut/LeetSolve/docs/source/Prefix_Sum/238_Product_of_Array_Except_Self_int.md

 0 0 9 0 0
 ```

-### Code explanation

-1. The code stores the length of the input vector `nums` in the variable `n`.

-2. It initializes an empty vector called `prefix` of length `n`.
-The `prefix` vector will store the product of all elements to the left of the current element in `nums`.

-3. It initializes the first element of the `prefix` vector at index 0 to be 1.
-Since there are no elements to the left of the first element, its product is defined as 1.

-4. For each index `i` in the loop, it calculates the product of all elements to the left of `i` in `nums` and stores it in the `prefix` vector at index `i`.
-This is done by multiplying the previous element in the `prefix` vector with the corresponding element in `nums`.
+This solution efficiently computes the product of all elements in an array except for the current element.

-5. The code initializes another empty vector called `suffix` of the same length `n`.
-The `suffix` vector will store the product of all elements to the right of the current element in `nums`.
+It accomplishes this by first computing two arrays: `prefix` and `suffix`.
+The `prefix` array stores the product of all elements to the left of the current element, while the `suffix` array stores the product of all elements to the right of the current element.
+By multiplying the corresponding elements from `prefix` and `suffix` arrays, it effectively computes the product of all elements except for the current element at each index.

-6. It initializes the last element of the `suffix` vector at index `n - 1` to be 1.
-Since there are no elements to the right of the last element, its product is defined as 1.

-7. The code loops through `nums` in reverse order, starting from index `n - 2` and going down to index 0.
-For each index `i`, it calculates the product of all elements to the right of `i` in `nums` and store it in the `suffix` vector at index `i`.

-8. It initializes an empty vector called `answer` of the same length `n`.
-This vector will store the final result.

-9. For each index `i` in the loop, it calculates the final answer at that index by multiplying the corresponding elements from the `prefix` and `suffix` vectors and store it in the `answer` vector.

-10. The code returns the `answer` vector, which contains the desired products of all elements in `nums` except for the element at each respective index.
+This approach optimizes the computation by breaking down the problem into smaller subproblems and leveraging the precomputed prefix and suffix arrays to efficiently compute the final result.

 ### Complexity
 The time complexity of this code is `O(n)` because it iterates through the `nums` vector three times in separate loops, and each loop has a linear time complexity with respect to the length of `nums`.
 The space complexity is `O(n)` as well because it uses additional vectors (`prefix` and `suffix`) of the same length as `nums`.